-June-August: Clinical Education surveys all LECOM affiliated training sites to determine the number of year-long students and/or clinical rotation capacity for all specialties for the subsequent academic year.
-LECOM affiliated training sites are requested to identify their capacity for rotations and allocated year-long students by the end of August.
+June-September: Clinical Education surveys all LECOM affiliated training sites to determine the number of year-long students and/or clinical rotation capacity for all specialties for the subsequent academic year.
+LECOM affiliated training sites are requested to identify their capacity for rotations and if all core rotations are available, as well as their allocated year-long students by the end of August.
+Students need to research all potential core year-long training sites to identify the sites that are unable to offer all core rotations prior to submitting rank choices.

-August-September: The Associate/Assistant Dean of Clinical Education will give a presentation to each OMS2 class at each campus to discuss clinical training, the available core clinical training sites, and the E\Value Optimization Scheduling (EVOS) tool to assign students to their year-long core clinical training site.
+August-September: The Associate/Assistant Dean of Clinical Education will give a presentation to each OMS2 class at each campus to discuss clinical training, the available core clinical training sites, and the EValue Optimization Scheduling (EVOS) tool to assign students to their year-long core clinical training site.

-October-November: The number of available year-long positions at each core training sites will be made available to each OMS2 class.
-Specific dates will be identified for students to rank their selections in E\Value in order of preference over several days.
+October-November: The number of available year-long positions at each core training site will be made available to each OMS2 class.
+Specific dates will be identified for students to rank their selections in EValue in order of preference over several days.
+LECOM Erie/Seton Hill,